wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Evolution](https://theamiableapi.com/2011/10/18/api-design-best-practice-plan-for-evolution/).
+[Evolution].
 A change in minor version number indicates backwards-compatible API extensions and enhancements, while a change in the major version number indicates an extensive API overhaul which may include non-backwards compatible changes.
 Modifications are typically required in existing clients to make them work with a new major API version, hence the importance of including the @version tag indicating the version number into the package overview section of the Javadoc.

 ### 1.3.11. **Indicate** deprecated API versions with the @deprecated tag